lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 if (rc != 0) { console_printf("Can't format time: %d\n", rc); return 4; }
 ```

-This produces the currrent date and time in ISO format like...
+This produces the currrent date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format like...

 ```
 2020-10-04T13:20:26.839843+00:00